prescottprue/react-redux-firebase/docs/recipes/routing.md

 ## Basic

 Routing can be changed based on data by using react lifecycle hooks such as `componentWillMount`, and `componentWillReceiveProps` to route users.
-This can be particularly useful when doing things such as route protection (only allowing user to view a route if they are logged in):
+This can be particularly useful when doing things such as route protection (only allowing a user to view a route if they are logged in):

 ```javascript
 import React, { Component, PropTypes } from 'react'